JMcKiern/NES-Emulator/README.md

 ### Controls

+The controls can be set in a `settings.ini` file.

-The controls are currently hardcoded.
+The default controls are

 Player 1:
 ```